 How will I be taught, and will there be any work outside the class?

-You will be taught using a range of techniques including short lectures, slide shows and discussions, practical demonstrations on the piano and guided listening sessions.
+- You will be taught using a range of techniques including short lectures, slide shows and discussions, practical demonstrations on the piano and guided listening sessions.
 Courses use a variety of materials including YouTube clips.
-Links to these are given on handouts so that further exploration may take place between classes if you wish.
+Links to these are given on Google Classroom so that further exploration may take place between classes if you wish.

-Occasional short preparation tasks, such as listening to a piece of music or reading about a person or style, may be set from time to time.
-Listening and reading outside class is encouraged and, once enrolled, further online resources will be available via Google Classroom.
+- Listening and reading outside class is encouraged and once enrolled, further online resources will be available via Google Classroom.

 Are there any other costs?
 Is there anything I need to bring?